 Customizable: Varies based on selection

 Helix bed-in–a-box mattresses define customization with 7 unique mattress models, all with different firmness options and good for different sleep positions.
-Using Helix’s quiz, you can find the right firm option for side sleepers (we recommend the Helix Twilight).
+Using Helix’s quiz, you can find the right firm mattress for side sleepers (we recommend the Helix Twilight).